 You can feel free to add any so-called superfoods or safe supplements that you trust to your diet if they are composed of whole plant foods or their parts, but please don’t think that they alone will provide the magic bullet.
 Instead, add them to a diet that is already healing and protective.
 Otherwise, you are taking some steps forward while taking some steps backward and preventing yourself from making real progress.
 Choosing a particular supplement or adding in a specific superfood while not overhauling the entire foundation of our diet and lifestyle makes us prone to false-positive ideas about our efforts and sabotages our healing journey.
 In the end, if you use conscious discernment while listening to any media stories or advice from others, you will note that the common theme to the most valuable preventative and healing approach is a plant-based one.

 As you have probably concluded by now, the world of plant foods is filled with countless benefits that work directly to provide us with the most powerful healing, protection, prevention, and support for our health.
 Whichever fruits, vegetables, legumes, grains, nuts, seeds, herbs, and spices we choose to eat, we cannot go wrong by eating a varied, natural plant-based diet.
 Out of the immense variety of whole plant foods, simply choose the ones that agree with your body and health needs at any given time.
 Perhaps you will eat them raw, or perhaps you will eat them gently cooked.
-Maybe you will eat them as part of a salad or as part of a smoothie.
+Maybe you will eat them as part of a salad or as part of a smoothie or even a smoothie bowl.
 Perhaps you will turn them into a sweet treat or a vegetable juice.
 These are all secondary factors to experiment with that will provide you with much flexibility and enjoyment.
 The primary point is to eat a diet of the most healing and protective foods.